swxsoc/sammi/docs/index.rst

-SWxSchema Documentation
+SAMMI Documentation
 -------------------------

-This is the documentation for the `swxschema`` Python Package.
+This is the documentation for the ``sammi`` Python Package.

 .. toctree::
    :maxdepth: 2